ShixiongQi/serverless-IoT-script/README.md

 ## V. Deploy broker layer (camel-k adapter and mosquitto broker)
 **To deploy broker layer, please follow step 1 to step 4 carefully!**
 1. Run `./400-brokerlayer_install.sh`

-**ATTENTION: please login to your docker account first and then install kamel into Kubernetes**
+**ATTENTION: please complete STEP-2 and STEP-3 before moving on!!**
 2. run `sudo docker login`, you will need to enter your docker username and password
 3. run `sudo kamel install --registry docker.io --organization your-user-id-or-org --registry-auth-username your-user-id --registry-auth-password your-password`, remember to modify `your-user-id-or-org`, `your-user-id`, and `your-password` accordingly.
 4. run `kubectl describe IntegrationPlatform camel-k` to check whether your docker account has been registered into the camel-k, if not, **YOU WILL FAIL IN STEP VII**.